webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

 ### Disclaimer

-This project is not officially endorsed by [PrimeTek Informatics](http://primetek.com.tr/), developers of the [PrimeFaces](https://www.primefaces.org) JSF toolkit; It is up to the PrimeFaces support team to determine whether any <u>adaptations</u> of this project you make and submit to them meet their requirements for issue test case submissions.
+This project is not officially endorsed by [PrimeTek Informatics](http://primetek.com.tr/), developers of the [PrimeFaces](https://www.primefaces.org) JSF toolkit; It is up to the PrimeFaces support team to determine whether any **adaptations** of this project you make and submit to them meet their requirements for issue test case submissions.

-​Similarly, if you make test cases available to - for example - the Stackoverflow forums it is up to those volunteering :sleepy: :sleeping: to help you to determine whether any <u>adaptations</u> of this project you make and submit to them meet their requirements for [Minimal, Complete, and Verifiable](http://stackoverflow.com/help/mcve) examples.
+​Similarly, if you make test cases available to - for example - the Stackoverflow forums it is up to those volunteering :sleeping: to help you to determine whether any **adaptations** of this project you make and submit to them meet their requirements for [Minimal, Complete, and Verifiable](http://stackoverflow.com/help/mcve) examples.

 #### Disclaimer: PrimeFaces tests vs core JavaServer Faces (JSF) tests

-You may choose to submit a <u>copied and adapted</u> test using this template to the core [JavaServer Faces (JSF) JIRA issue tracking system](https://java.net/jira/browse/JAVASERVERFACES/), it is up to Oracle to decide whether they'll accept a test with PrimeFaces content.
+You may choose to submit a **copied and adapted** test using this template to the core [JavaServer Faces (JSF) JIRA issue tracking system](https://java.net/jira/browse/JAVASERVERFACES/), it is up to Oracle to decide whether they'll accept a test with PrimeFaces content.